 Caulk: To seal a joint with mastic or asphalt cement to prevent leaks.

-Chalk Line: A line made on the roof by snapping a taut string or cord dusted with chalk, used for alignment purposes.
+Chalk Line: A line made on the roof by snapping a taut string or cord dusted with chalk.
+Used for alignment.

 Class "A" Fire Rating: The highest fire test classification for roofing as per ASTM E108 or UL790, indicating that the roofing can withstand severe exposure to external fire sources.